 Editor: Igor Reshetov

-Debt collection by bailiffs is the most legal of all existing ways work with debtors.
+Debt collection by bailiffs is the most legal of all existing methods working with debtors.
 But not everyone knows its order.
-For example, from the collectors on the phone you can hear: "We will come with bailiffs and take away your property."
-In fact, the bailiffs adhere to strict regulations.
-In order to be confident in the proper implementation of the law, you need to study the order of their work.
+For example, you can hear from collectors over the phone: “we will come with bailiffs and take away your property.”
+In fact, bailiffs adhere to strict regulations.
+In order to be confident in the proper implementation of the law, you need to study the procedure for their work.

 When a debt is collected by bailiffs

-Debt collection by bailiffs can take place on the basis of a writ of execution or a document that has the same force.
+Debt collection by bailiffs can occur on the basis of a writ of execution or a document having the same force.
 These include:

-• writ of execution issued by courts of general jurisdiction and arbitration courts on the basis of judicial acts adopted by them;
+• writs of execution issued by courts of general jurisdiction and arbitration courts on the basis of judicial acts adopted by them;

 • court orders;